learn-co-curriculum/dsc-lambda-functions/README.md

 ## Note
-The above is terribly poor style and does in no way represent [pep-8](https://www.python.org/dev/peps/pep-0008/) or pythonic style.
+The above is terribly poor style and does in no way represent [pep-8](https://www.python.org/dev/peps/pep-0008/) or Pythonic style.
 (For example, no line should be over 72 characters according to pep-8; the previous line was 127 characters.)
-That said, it is an interesting demonstration of chaining a conditional, the any method and a list comprehension all inside a lambda function!
+That said, it is an interesting demonstration of chaining a conditional, any method, and a list comprehension all inside a lambda function!
 Shew!

 ## Returning to a more manageable example...